 Basis for Opinion

 3. We conducted our audit in accordance with the Standards on Auditing (SAs) issued by the Institute of Chartered Accountants of India ("ICAI").
 Our responsibilities under those Standards are further described in the Auditors' Responsibilities for the Audit of the standalone financial statements section of our report.
-We are independent of the Bank in accordance with the code of ethics issued by the ICAI together with ethical requirements that are relevant to our audit of the standalone financial statements, prepared in accordance with the Accounting Principles generally accepted in India including the Accounting Standards issued by the ICAI, and the provisions of the Section 29 of Banking Regulations Act, 1949 and circulars and guidelines issued by Reserve Bank of India and we have fulfilled our other ethical responsibilities in accordance with these requirements and the Code of Ethics.
+We are independent of the Bank in accordance with the code of ethics issued by the ICAI, together with ethical requirements that are relevant to our audit of the standalone financial statements, prepared in accordance with the Accounting Principles generally accepted in India including the Accounting Standards issued by the ICAI, and the provisions of the Section 29 of Banking Regulations Act, 1949 and circulars and guidelines issued by Reserve Bank of India and we have fulfilled our other ethical responsibilities in accordance with these requirements and the Code of Ethics.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.

-Key Audit Matters:
+Key Audit Matters

-4. Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the standalone financial statements of the current period.
+4. Key audit matters are those matters that, in our professional judgement, were of most significance in our audit of the standalone financial statements of the current period.
 These matters were addressed in the context of our audit of the standalone financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
 We have determined the matters described below to be the key audit matters to be communicated in our report:

 Sl.